mrzool/s-town/source/02-episode2.md

 There's this gentleman, whose name I never do catch, who tells me, quote, "I'm so fucking fat I don't care no more."
 And lifts up his shirt to show me the giant words he has tattooed on his stomach: Feed Me.

-FMG: Tell ‘em, tell ‘em, give ‘em a picture.
-I'm a 6 foot, 350 pound bearded man in a John Deere hat with ‘feed me' on my belly, just so y'all get a clear picture here.
+FMG: Tell 'em, tell 'em, give 'em a picture.
+I'm a 6 foot, 350 pound bearded man in a John Deere hat with 'feed me' on my belly, just so y'all get a clear picture here.

 There's a guy who's been wearing the same trucker hat for seven years.